Make Inclusion Part of Your Culture

 What is RAISE?

 RAISE is a work & social skills training program for adults with disabilities who are seeking employment and face challenges finding work.
-RAISE collaborates with partnering agencies and provides paid employment at each location with 1:1 volunteer job coach support and guidance in transitioning to community integrated employment.
+RAISE collaborates with partnering businesses and organizations to provide paid employment opportunities with 1:1 volunteer job coach support along with guidance in transitioning to community employment.

 What is RAISE on the Road?